oat-sa/taohub-articles/forge/Logger/logger-2-2.md

     bit(2\^0) corresponding to to the TRACE severity, and the most significant bit(2\^5) corresponding to to the FATAL severity.
     *Example*: To log everything except TRACE and WARNING, one would use 110110 = 32+16+4+2 = 54

-In addition as of Tao 2 3|Tao 2.3 items can also be filtered by tag with the following option:
+In addition as of TAO 2 3|TAO 2.3 items can also be filtered by tag with the following option:

 -   **tag**: an array of tags of which ONE tag must be used in the logitem